winitzki/scall/tutorial/programming_dhall.md

 ## Monads and their combinators

 In the chapter "Typeclasses" we have seen some examples of specific monads such as `Reader`, `Writer`, and `State`.
-We will now look at general combinators that create new monads.
+We will now implement a number of general combinators that create new monads.

 ### Constant functors and the identity functor